tsduck/tsduck/scripts/README.md

 scripts directly call MSBuild (a Microsoft equivalent of make, using project files in XML format).

+## Portable tools (macOS, Linux, Windows)

+- `build-dektec-names.py` : Build the file tsduck.dektec.names from the Dektec
+  header DTAPI.h.
+This is a "names" files for the capabilities of the devices.

+- `build-project-files.py` : Build the project files for "Qt Creator" and "Visual Studio" (also used by MSBuild) for all TSDuck commands and plugins.
+  See more details in the leading comments in the script.

+- `build-tsduck-header.py` : Build the `tsduck.h` header file which include
+  all public headers of the TSDuck library.
+Adding new source files in the TSDuck library is a common task.
+Each time a new public file is added, `tsduck.h` must be updated.
+This script is automatically invoked by the makefile in `libtsduck`.

+- `cleanup.py` : Complete cleanup of the directory tree, removing all generated or temporary files.

+- `get-version-from-sources.py` : Extract the TSDuck version number from the source files.

 ## Build scripts on Windows

 - `msvc` : A subdirectory containing all project files for Visual Studio.
 All